Differential/docs/CLIENT-GUIDE.md

-So we set everything up so it's easy for you to bring your new team members into the project, and eventually removing us from those services without having to do a incur a painful services switchover process.
+So we set everything up so it's easy for you to bring your new team members into the project, and eventually removing us from those services without having to incur a painful services switchover process.

 ## What happens after the MVP launches?